GregWells/3402FinalProject/README.md

 * Hardware:
    * CPU: Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz
    * GPU: NVIDIA GeForce RTX 2080Ti  (Note: The frames-per-second were decreased by utilizing the GPU.
-It was disabled for training runs)
+Therefore, it was disabled for training runs)

   * Training curves (loss vs epoch for test/train).